 Governance is a key determinant of a country’s economic trajectory.
 Unfortunately, politics often prevents needed reforms from being implemented at the national level.
 Because charter cities cover limited geographic areas, their administrations can pursue deeper reforms than would otherwise be possible.

-Decades of research have shown that sustained economic growth is the primary determinant of a country’s standard of living.
-Economic growth, however, requires access to well-functioning institutions.
-Improving institutions is the most effective way to lift people out of poverty.
+Research has shown governance and effective institutions are key factors for long-term economic development and major determinants of a country’s standard of living.
+Improving institutions is one of the most effective ways to lift people out of poverty.